Brewster McCloud: Reception

+Critical reviews were mixed upon the film's original release, but have grown more positive over time.
+Brewster McCloud has a score of 87% on Rotten Tomatoes based on 23 reviews, with an average grade of 7.3 out of 10.

 Roger Ebert of the Chicago Sun-Times gave the film three and a half stars out of four and, comparing it to M*A*S*H, wrote that it was "... just as densely packed with words and action, and you keep thinking you're missing things.
 You probably are.
 It's that quality that's so attractive about these two Altman films.
 We get the sense of a live intelligence, rushing things ahead on the screen, not worrying whether we'll understand."

 Gene Siskel of the Chicago Tribune awarded three out of four stars and wrote, "Once again Altman has taken a story (this time a rather weak one) and given it a distinctive spirit and flavor thru casting, cinematic devices and odd juxtapositions.
 An Altman film, if two can make a genre, appears to be more of a mood than a story.
 This rarely works, but it does for him."

 Variety called the film "a sardonic fairy tale for the times.
 Extremely well cast and directed, Lou Adler's made-in-Houston production demands an intellectual audience which is satisfied with smiles instead of belly-laughs."

 Vincent Canby of The New York Times wrote that the film "... has more characters and incidents than a comic strip, but never enough wit to sustain more than a few isolated sequences."

 Charles Champlin of the Los Angeles Times believed that the film was "not in a class" with M*A*S*H, but opined that "I doubt that the new year will give us a more startling, bizarre and rowdy piece of business."

-John Simon wrote, "Brewster McCloud is a pretentious, disorganized, modishly iconoclastic movie which, in the manner of its Icarus-like hero, aspires to fly high and merely drops dead."
+John Simon wrote, Brewster McCloud is a pretentious, disorganized, modishly iconoclastic movie which, in the manner of its Icarus-like hero, aspires to fly high and merely drops dead."

-The film presently has a score of 86% on Rotten Tomatoes based on 22 reviews, with an average grade of 7.3 out of 10.
+Stanley Kauffmann of The New Republic wrote, "A fairly promising comedy-fantasy is bumbled because the script idea lacks theme and clarity and point and the cast the ability to battle poor material".

+In his 2022 book Cinema Speculation, Quentin Tarantino described his strong disliking of Brewster McCloud, describing it as "one of the worst movies to ever carry a studio logo, and that’s fully acknowledging Altman also made Quintet for a studio as well", and called the film "the cinematic equivalent of a bird shitting on your head."

+Filmink magazine wrote "it would be hard to find a movie more utterly New Hollywood... the fact that it starred someone who looked like Bud Cort, for instance, or introduced someone like Shelley Duvall, or that the producer was record magnate Lou Adler... or that the original screenwriter... also wrote Skidoo.
+Even the fact that it was financed by MGM during its peak flop phase, where it kept changing owners and managers, ultimately winding up under James Aubrey."